About Kenny Pugh

 I have assisted countless clients realize their goals of starting businesses, improving their personal finances and creating healthier relationships.
 My specialized background has afforded me opportunities to appear on Headline News (HLN), write for BlackEnterprise.com, speak at The Potter’s House (Bishop T.D.
 Jakes) and be featured on a number of national radio broadcasts including the Tom Joyner Morning Show and NPR.

-My unique strategies have equipped thousands to experience success in business, finances and relationships.
+My unique strategies have equipped thousands to experience success in business, money and relationships.
 My clients include corporate executives, aspiring and established entrepreneurs, among many others.

 I graduated from The Ohio State University with a degree in Industrial & Systems Engineering.

-For immediate response to media inquiries, please contact us at email@example.com.
+For immediate response to media inquiries, please contact my team at email@example.com.

 Connect with me via Social Media for free finance, business, relationship tips and advice.